lvogel1/Raindrops/README.md

 Game is finished. :)

+Bugs:
-Bugs: Plant doesn't catch at top because it isn't circular.
+1. Plant doesn't catch at top because it isn't circular.
+2. Font in gameover screen is weird.
+Not sure why.